 Hello, my name is Shannon Douglas and I write, photograph, develop recipes for and publish Honest Magazine.
 I live and work in the Pacific Northwest in a little mountain town about 35 miles east of Seattle.

 For the last six years I've worked as a commercial food, travel and lifestyle photographer shooting cookbooks, campaigns and stories for companies like Cherry Bombe Magazine, Eater.com and The Mountaineers Books.
 While in school for photography, I was drawn to telling stories through food and a certain kind of slow-paced lifestyle.
-The ideas in my head were so specific, I began making all of the food I photographed and scouring local thrift stores for affordable props to create the story I pined for.
+Unable to find food with the pace I craved at grocery stores, I decided to make the itmyself, scouring local thrift stores for affordable props to create the story I pined for.

 Looking for a way to show magazine editors and book publishers my new skills, I decided to put together a magazine to demonstrate my images and practice shooting to layouts and themes.
 I gathered a few favorite recipes, wrote some fruitful headnotes and displayed my images alongside.
-In the post it went and soon I received positive feedback from publishers.
-I decided to open the magazine to the public and interest grew.
+In the post it went and, when I received positive feedback, I decided to open the magazine to the public.
 This was over five years ago now.
-Today, the magazine is printed and mailed in it's vibrant, permanent form to readership in four continents and makes a sturdy sound when it's dropped on a coffee table.
-Honest Magazine has been featured in newspapers, gift guides and an international culinary fair.
+Today, the magazine is printed and mailed in it's vibrant, permanent form to readership in four continents and makes a sturdy sound when dropped on a coffee table.

 Some themes run throughout the issues.
 The foraging and arranging of flowers (particularly wild varieties), are a continuous subject of the magazine and the lifestyle behind it.
 Gathering knee-high fennel fronds on the side of the road, picking through Queen Anne's Lace, and pulling together a vignette of meadow wildflowers in the summer.
 Introduction to varieties, information on care and how to arrange a wild-hearted bouquet dot the issues.